 About

-Li's recent project, When They Have Their Own Historians, is granted the 2023 Brooklyn Arts Fund and Fiscally Sponsored by NYFA.
-She is also the awardee of numerous funded artist's residencies, fellowships, and grants, including the 2023 Create Change Fellowship of Laundromat project, the Milton and Sally Michel Avery Residency for a Visual Artist at Yaddo, Jon Imber Painting Fellowship at Vermont Studio Center; City Artist Corps Grant and Queens Arts Fund New Works Grant.
-She founded the collaboration platform Accented Projects, which seeks to transcend boundaries, foster meaningful collective action, and catalyze social change.
+Li’s recent project, When They Have Their Own Historians, has been granted the 2025 New York State Council on the Arts Grant and received funding through the 2024 and 2023 Brooklyn Arts Fund.
+Additionally, the project is fiscally sponsored by the New York Foundation for the Arts (NYFA).
+She has been recognized with numerous fellowships, residencies, and grants, including the 2023 Create Change Fellowship at the Laundromat Project, the Milton and Sally Michel Avery Residency for a Visual Artist at Yaddo, and the Jon Imber Painting Fellowship at the Vermont Studio Center.
+Her other accolades include the City Artist Corps Grant and the Queens Arts Fund New Works Grant.

 studio.jpeg